AlanFCS/documentation/content/developer/tutorials/discover_js_framework/02_web_framework.rst

 4. Cache network calls, create a service
 ========================================

-If you open your browser dev tools, in the network tabs, you will probably see that the call to `/awesome_tshirt/statistics` is done every time the client action is displayed.
+If you open the :guilabel:`Network` tab of your browser's dev tools, you will probably see that the call to `/awesome_tshirt/statistics` is done every time the client action is displayed.
 This is because the `onWillStart` hook is called each time the `Dashboard` component is mounted.
 But in this case, we would probably prefer to do it only the first time, so we actually need to maintain some state outside of the `Dashboard` component.
 This is a nice use case for a service!

 .. example::